JulianBru/PersonalBlacklist/SECURITY.md

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+Following Versions of PBL (PersonalBlacklist) are supported by World of Warcraft GameClient Version 9.1.5 or higher:

 | Version | Supported          |
 | ------- | ------------------ |